wavefrontHQ/docs/pages/doc/wavefront_searching.md

 tags: [getting started, video]
 sidebar: doc_sidebar
 permalink: wavefront_searching.html
-summary: Learn how to search for entities in the Wavefront UI.
+summary: Learn how to search for objects in the Wavefront UI.
 ---
-Wavefront supports tags and a variety of search features to help you find exactly the information you need.
+To help you find exactly what you need, Wavefront supports tags and a variety of search features.

 Here's a video to get your started: